elastic/elasticsearch-js/docs/reference/client-helpers.md

     ```

 `onFlush`
-:   An optional callback that is invoked _after each flush_ (each batch sent to Elasticsearch).
+:   An optional callback that is invoked _after each flush_ (each batch sent to {{es}}).
 It receives a snapshot of the current cumulative stats.

     ```js
     const b = client.helpers.bulk({